 Step 4.
 Designing Your Personal Blog (Free Tools and Templates)

 Your blog will be working straight out of the box – but chances are, you’ll want to make some changes and additions.
-There are lots of ways you can tweak and customize your lifestyle blog for free.
+You can tweak and customize your lifestyle blog for free in many ways.

 Changing Your WordPress Theme

-All WordPress blogs have a theme (template, or design).
-To start with, your blog will have whatever the default theme is for that year.
-Here’s the 2023 theme, which also comes with a range of color and style options:
+All WordPress blogs have a theme (template or design).
+First, your blog will have whatever the default theme is for that year.
+Here’s the 2024 theme, which also comes with a range of color and style options:

 Here are two of my favorites that you might like to try for your personal blog:

-Elementor: Right at the top of my list of the best WordPress themes is Elementor.
-It’s fast and easy to use, with a drag-and-drop page builder so you can have fun making your personal blog look exactly how you’d like it to.
+Elementor: Elementor is at the top of my list of the best WordPress themes.
+It’s fast and easy to use, with a drag-and-drop page builder, so you can have fun making your personal blog look exactly how you’d like it to.
 Elementor’s free version is likely to be all you need for your blog in the early days: you can always upgrade to the paid version if you want more features in the future.

-Challenger: The Challenger theme is designed especially for bloggers, with a simple design that keeps the focus on your writing itself.
-Your blog will look great on all screen sizes, including mobile, and the theme also comes with lots of customization options… even in the free version.
+Challenger: The Challenger theme is designed especially for bloggers.
+Its simple design keeps the focus on your writing.
+Your blog will look great on all screen sizes, including mobile, and the theme also comes with many customization options… even in the free version.

-To narrow down the possible results a bit, you may want to use a word like personal, simple, or minimalist in the search box.
+To narrow down the possible results, you may want to use a word like personal, simple, or minimalist in the search box.

-Found a theme you like?
-Go ahead and hover your mouse over it, then click the “Install” button.
-If you want to check it out in more details first, just go with “Preview.”
+Have you found a theme you like?
+Hover your mouse over it, then click the “Install” button.
+If you want to check it out in more detail first, just go with “Preview.”

 Adding WordPress Plugins to Your Blog (for Greater Functionality)